TL;DR

 Is Howdy better than Revelo?

-Revelo states a 3 to 5 day shortlist, which is useful for fast initial candidate flow.
+Revelo states a 3–5 day shortlist, which is useful for fast initial candidate flow.
 Howdy prioritizes retention, coaching, and physical office infrastructure for long-term team building.
-The right choice depends on whether your priority is speed-to-shortlist or sustained operational support.
+The right choice depends on whether the priority is speed-to-shortlist or sustained operational support over 12+ months.